Categories

 Restorative: A meditative practice where poses are held for greater lengths of time

 TRX: TRX suspension is a portable training device that can be attached to any anchor point on a wall or door.
 This total body training system uses your body weight for resistance and is great for all fitness levels.
 Most of the training exercises are done in the standing position, which burns more calories and keeps your core constantly engaged.
-TRX suspension is my favorite workout device due to the range of motion and fitness goals you can accomplish.
+The TRX suspension is a workout device because of the range of motion and fitness goals it supports.